 ObamaCare does away with pre-existing conditions and gender discrimination so these factors will no longer affect the cost of your insurance.
 Please be aware location, income, smoking status, family size and age all affect the cost of your health insurance premium.
 The cost of any their of plan will fluctuate from person to person and from family to family.
 Please keep this in mind when shopping for insurance on the Texas health insurance exchange.

 Choosing a Health Care Plan: How to Calculate the Cost of Health Insurance

 To get started you’ll want to figure out what your budget is for health care this year.
 Affordable health insurance is defined as 8% of your income.
 Take your income for last year and find out if you can afford to pay 8%, if not find a number that you feel you can pay.
 Now that you have an idea of what you can afford it’s time to take a look at the Kaiser cost calculator from the Texas health insurance exchange.
 This will give you an estimate of what you and your family will pay.
 Keep in mind that health, age and other factors can increase or decrease the cost of your insurance.

 How Do I Enroll in the Texas Health Insurance Exchange Marketplace

-To enroll in the Texas Health Insurance Exchange Marketplace you'll use the official website HealthCare.gov to apply for coverage, compare plans, and enroll.
-Specific plans and prices will be available on October 1, 2013, when Marketplace open enrollment begins.
-Coverage can start as soon as January 1, 2014.
+To enroll in the Texas Health Insurance Exchange Marketplace you’ll use the official website HealthCare.gov to apply for coverage, compare plans, change plans, and enroll.
+The marketplace is only open during open enrollment.

 The Texas health benefit exchange marketplace is open.
 Make sure to sign up for our newsletter for updates.
 As we learn more about the exchanges we are updating our site with the latest information on how to use ObamaCare’s official State Marketplaces.